 Reduction, Reduction, Reduction

 Of course – when it comes to learning how to live on less than £1000 a month, you’re going to need to look carefully at what your outgoing money is looking like.
 In some cases, you may find that you are paying out more than you really need to.
 Consider instances, for example, where you are paying for services you simply don’t use.
 There may even be hidden fees and direct debits you’ve forgotten to cancel.
-The art of living on less than £1000 starts with shaving back.
+The art of living on less than £1000 starts with cutting back.

 What Should I Cut Back On?